Enhancement of quantum annealing via n-local catalysts: Discussion

+This mirrors an approach used in classical simulations, where Monte Carlo algorithms addressing critical slowing down—such as the Swendsen-Wang~\cite{PhysRevLett.58.86} and Wolff cluster algorithms~\cite{PhysRevLett.62.361}—employ cluster flips to mimic the system's natural correlations near critical points.
+This strategy provides the resonant perturbations needed to overcome energy barriers.
+Our study highlights the potential for a quantum analogue by analyzing all configurations of catalyst couplings in small $L$ toy systems with inherent structural symmetry.
+We find that a limited number of small $n$-qubit catalytic couplings achieve exponential improvements for smaller systems and, remarkably, remain effective at mitigating phase transitions as system size increases, demonstrating robustness and efficiency.

+Using the toy models as microcosms of random graphs, we show that the $n$-local catalysts create an additional effective bridge between states separated by a large Hamming distance across the transition in MWIS problems, something not inherently provided by the standard driver Hamiltonian.
+As such, these catalysts are expected to significantly accelerate the annealing process even in larger graphs than those considered here.
+Verifying this effect in larger and more complex random graphs could offer valuable insights, representing an exciting direction for future research.

-We further demonstrate that product catalysts, which directly connect the two states at maximal hamming distances across the phase transition, are indifferent to being stoquastic or non-stoquastic.
-However, perturbative catalysts are sensitive to this distinction.
+\rg{We have further demonstrated that product catalysts, which directly connect two states separated by the maximal Hamming distance in a problem, serve as examples of direct-coupling catalysts in the toy bipartite model.
+These catalysts non-perturbatively couple the ground and first excited state across the transition and are agnostic to whether they are stoquastic or non-stoquastic.} However, $n-$local catalysts are sensitive to this distinction.
 Stoquastic catalysts create a more systematic improvement by selectively lowering the energy of the instantaneous ground state involved in the transition, and if they minimally impact (or adversely impact) the higher energy level, a gap opens up.
 Non-stoquastic catalysts, on the other hand, introduce oscillating perturbations, resulting in highly system-dependent behavior.